 - Parsley – Biennial can actually grow for two years, get more info here.

-It’s my hope while planting your spring garden you might think about growing berries and herbs together, companion planting can be a lot of fun when carefully thought out to benefit natural beauty, good health and of course increasing the yield.
+It’s my hope while planting your garden you might think about growing berries and herbs together.